Pages Menu

 Because without social proof and backlinks to a post, it’s dead in the water if competition is stiff.

-.
+means nothing now.
 My digital footprint has shrunk.
-And because of it, no affiliate payments this month.
+And because of it, no affiliate payments for a month.

 That’s when I noticed.